bcgov/design-research-guide/docs/understand-user-research.md

 By this phase, you will have narrowed down on a concept and are working out the details.

 You should
-- Conduct card sorting exercise to structure menu items on your web page
+- Conduct a card sorting exercise to structure menu items on your web page
 - [Intercept test](https://bcgov.github.io/user-research-guide/activities/intercept.html) on specific elements of the product.
 This is to ensure participants understand what you are asking them to do
 - Run a [usability test](https://bcgov.github.io/user-research-guide/activities/usability-testing.html) on high fidelity prototypes or working software to identify potential usability issues.
 The purpose is to take a product idea and iterate to make gradual improvements based on feedback